Skip to main content

 Human ethics

-Committees are comprised of the mandatory members listed below and additional members with expertise relevant to University of Sydney research.
+Committees are comprised of mandatory members and additional members with expertise relevant to University of Sydney research.
 Under the National Statement the minimum membership is eight including:

 • a chair